fizzed/rocker/README.md

 * Templates retain enough information about the original template to throw exceptions at runtime (during render()) that let you track down the problematic line in the original template source file.
+* GraalVM compatability if you leverage the new PlainText strategy of STATIC_BYTE_ARRAYS

 ## Sponsorship & Support